 The community of commercial winemakers chose Burke in 2019 as its representative at the state legislature, packing him off to Carson City with a long wish list of statutory revisions.
 The mission was a partial success, with some expansion of licensee privileges.

-But much of the licensing heartburn occurs at the county or municipal level.
-Various jurisdictions with alcohol licensing oversight force wineries to face a tangle of regulations that don’t always mesh.
+But much of the licensing heartburn has occurred at the county or municipal level.
+Various jurisdictions with alcohol licensing oversight have produced a tangle of regulations that don’t always mesh.

 Story continues below…

 Revisions to state law are made all the more difficult by disagreement among Nevada’s winemakers on the changes that are truly necessary.
 The disconnect may be due in part to the state’s geography, and the sheer distance between its two largest winemaking regions.
 The rest reflects different business models.